stemoutreach/PathfinderBot/RobotCapabilities/RGB_Control_Guide.md

-# 🌈 PathfinderBot RGB Control Guide
+# 🌈 RGB Control Guide

 This guide shows you how to control the onboard RGB LEDs connected through the `Board` module.
 You'll learn how to set colors, cycle through patterns, and cleanly shut off the lights.